 Created the concept of a Food Desert Retail Incentive Area, with a personal property tax credit as the first incentive.
 This bill grants personal property tax credits to supermarkets that locate or renovate in Food Desert Retail Incentive Areas and meet certain requirements for the amount of healthy food they provide.
 BFPI created 14 food environment maps by city council district to inform Council Members on food deserts, food retail, food assistance and locally grown activities.
-After enabling language was passed at the state level in 2015, City Council unanimously supported this administrative bill, which went into effect on January 31st, 2016.
+After enabling language was passed at the state level in 2015, City Council unanimously supported this administrative bill, which went into effect on January 31st, 2016 and was amended in 2018.
 The tax credit is implemented by the Baltimore Development Corporation.

 Incentivizing CSA Participation (2014)